hawk-li/RSViTQA/README.md

 # RSVQA Code

 ## Preprocessing
 We include several jupyter notebooks to precompute the embeddings.
 These can be used to precompute the embeddings for the HR dataset.
 The notebooks are located in the `perprocessing` folder.
 For the models using BERT and ViT, `VQA_model\preprocessing\text_preprocessing-bert-attention.ipynb` and `VQA_model\preprocessing\text_preprocessing-vit-attention.ipynb` can be used respectively.
-Other variations included are for CLS only embeddings, as well as the skip-thoughts embeddings when using the RNN as the text encoder as well as a ResNet as the image encoder respectively.
+Other variations included are for CLS only embeddings.

 For more information on the skip-thoughts RNN model used previously check out the upstream repository.